-Police: shooting inside Phoenix hotel room leaves woman dead
+Suspect arrested in fatal shooting of woman in Phoenix hotel

-PHOENIX (AP) - An argument between two men turned into a shooting inside a Phoenix hotel room that left a woman dead, police said Sunday.
+PHOENIX (AP) - A suspect has been arrested in the fatal shooting of a woman inside a Phoenix hotel room, police said Sunday.

+They said probable cause was developed to arrest 21-year-old Dante Barnes and he’s been booked into jail on suspicion of murder and other felony charges.

-They said officers responded to the hotel around 11 p.m.
+Police said officers responded to the hotel around 11 p.m.
 Saturday.

 Several people were inside a hotel room when two men began arguing, according to police who said the argument reportedly became physical at some point and shots were fired.